CMU-Integrated-Design-Innovation-Group/PITSA/README.md

 -  PITSA4G_Server.py: The Python script “PITSA4G_Server.py” sets up the GPU-based iterative parallel classification method to solve the four-dimensional problem using the server with one GPU.
 The Python script “PITSA4G_Server.py” calls “IA_GPU.py” and “setup_4G.py” scripts when it is executed.

--  test_4D_512.csv: The csv file “test_4D_512.csv” includes the sets of intervals for all classified regions (i.e., feasible, infeasible, and indeterminate regions) as the result derived from the the GPU-based iterative parallel classification method.
+-  test_4D_512.csv: The CSV file “test_4D_512.csv” includes the sets of intervals for all classified regions (i.e., feasible, infeasible, and indeterminate regions) as the result derived from the GPU-based iterative parallel classification method.
 Each set of four intervals corresponds to one classified region in the design space.

--  test_4D_512_feasible.csv: The csv file “test_4D_512_feasible.csv” includes the sets of intervals for feasible regions classified by the GPU-based iterative parallel classification method.
+-  test_4D_512_feasible.csv: The CSV file “test_4D_512_feasible.csv” includes the sets of intervals for feasible regions classified by the GPU-based iterative parallel classification method.

 ## Environment